ningnawang/QMAT/README.md

-# QMAT-simplify
+# Q-MAT

-### Intro

 This is an open-source code repository for SIGGRAPH paper [Q-MAT: Computing Medial Axis Transform by Quadratic Error Minimization](https://personal.utdallas.edu/~xguo/Q-MAT.pdf).

-It contains the core *simplify* function of Q-MAT.
+It contains the core **simplify** function of Q-MAT.
+For more supports, please see the [Todo List](#todo-list).

+### Tested on:
+- MacOS M3
+- Windows

 ### Requirements